 As another example, Japanese does not have the “thy” ending in Kathy and Timothy.
 These are replaced with shi-.
 So Kathy is kyashi- キャシー and Timothy is timoshi- ティモシー.

 Recently katakana has been further modified to better render non-Japanese pronunciations.
-For example, Japanese does not have a “v” sound and so historically everything with a “v” were rendered with a “b”.
-For example, the name Steve was rendered as suti-bu or スティーブ.
+For example, Japanese does not have a “v” sound and so historically everything with a “v” were written with a “b”.
+For example, the name Steve was written as suti-bu or スティーブ.
 Today it is written suti-vu or スティーヴ where u ウ is modified to vu ヴ.

-Dictating the use of katakana for all cases, however, can present problems.
+Requiring that katakana be used for all non-Japanese names present problems.
 One common issue is that “Seal Script” (tensho) should be used for seals.
 This script is complex and curving which makes it more difficult to forge.
-Because of this property, Seal Script has been used to design seals for thousands of years.
+Because of this feature, seals have been written using Seal Scripts for thousands of years.

-The problem is that Seal Scripts predate the creation of katakana by several thousand years, and is only defined for use with kanji.
-This contradiction means that one rule is going to have to be broken.
+The problem is that Seal Scripts predate the creation of katakana by several thousand years and is only defined for use with kanji.
+This contradiction means that a rule is going to have to be broken.
 And once we begin breaking rules, the best we can do is look to precedent on how to proceed.
 This is where things get interesting.

 To illustrate this point I compare the styles below.
 These are different seals for Sairei which is my professional name in Japan.
 Figure (1) is how the seal would look using katakana, (2) is a regular font that would be suitable for an inkan seal, and (3) is a Seal Script design which would be common design for a tenkoku seal.